-I recently wrote a post about an odd pregnancy complaint I experienced several months ago – possibly my most bizarre across all the months I’ve carried children.
-And it got me to thinking: there are plenty of symptoms of being with child – but what about those random ones nobody ever talks about because they’re so unusual?
-It’s time we opened up about truly weird pregnancy ailments, right?
+I’ve experienced some pretty unusual pregnancy symptoms, and actually wrote a post about one such odd complaint – possibly my most bizarre across all the months I’ve carried children – in case it might help somebody.
+And it got me to thinking: there are plenty of symptoms of being with child – but what about those random ones nobody ever talks about because they’re so uncommon?
+It’s time we opened up about the truly unheard of pregnancy symptoms, right?

 So, I’m going first, and then I’ve invited other women to share too.